dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 5. This can be used to provide further analysis of the underlying mechanism
 6. But does not act as an reason for justifying reliability

+===Section Outline===
+This section establishes that an agent can justify the output of a model if they can:
+1. Understand how the model relates to its target phenomenon; and
+2. Explain which parts of the model correspond to specific aspects of the phenomenon.
+We then show that this type of relationship is impossible for DNNs due to their distributed nature.
+We also evaluate ExAI methods to determine whether they can resolve these issues.
+We conclude that, while ExAI methods provide explanatory value, they do not confer reliability on a DNN.

-What are models?
+===What are models? ===
-As mentioned before, models are a diverse category and encompass both simple linear equations and large scale material models (Frigg and Hartmann 2020 SEP).
-In general, 'a model is an interpretative description of a phenomenon that facilitates access to that phenomenon’ (Bailer-Jones, 2009, 1).
-Furthermore, models are grounded and constructed within an existing body of scientific theory/knowledge.
+Models are a diverse category and encompass both simple linear equations and large scale material models (Frigg and Hartmann 2020 SEP).
+We can return to our previous definition where 'a model is an interpretative description of a phenomenon that facilitates access to that phenomenon’ (Bailer-Jones, 2009, 1).
+We need to add that models are grounded and constructed within an existing body of scientific theory/knowledge.

 However, this explanation raises further questions.
 Firstly, how do models describe a given phenomena and how must this phenomenon be represented towards a human agent?
 Most accounts of models within scientific contexts focus on how the model represents a target phenomenon through, approximation, idealisation, or simplification (Weisberg 2013).
 The way in which the model is connected to its targeted phenomenon ($t_p$) could be mediated either by isomoprhic, structuralist, or mechanistic accounts among others.